Ball culture: HIV/AIDS epidemic

 These joint meeting sessions also branched out to cover topics such as substance abuse, STI prevention, violence within the ball community, and more.
-ProjectVOGUE researchers utilized the House "family" structure by taking 15 "mothers", "fathers", founders, and more on a retreat to gauge the community's knowledge of HIV, while encouraging them to teach their "children" about HIV prevention.
-At the end of the study, participants had an increased knowledge about HIV, HIV vaccine research, and were more likely to participate in a study.
+ProjectVOGUE researchers used the House "family" structure by taking 15 "mothers", "fathers", founders, and more on a retreat to gauge the community's knowledge of HIV, while encouraging them to teach their "children" about HIV prevention.
+At the end of the study, participants had increased knowledge of HIV and HIV vaccine research and were more likely to participate in a study.
 The ballroom family structure amongst many Houses may also include HIV prevention activities internally, with house "mothers" helping educate their children on safe sex behaviors.
 However, HIV prevention workers have expressed concerns that additional measures are needed to ensure that such behaviors are applied in practice.

 Many other partnerships have formed across the country between the healthcare industry and the ball community to encourage HIV prevention.
 Although HIV/AIDS took, and continues to take, the lives of many ball participants, the community has grown tighter as a result of collective mourning and shared celebrations of life in the wake of grief.
-In the ballroom scene, the spread of HIV/AIDS has resulted in an increase of non-traditional thematic performances, as a means to express collective grief and solidarity while also fighting the stigmas associated with such diagnoses.
+In the ballroom scene, the spread of HIV/AIDS has increased non-traditional thematic performances, as a means to express collective grief and solidarity while also fighting the stigmas associated with such diagnoses.

 Houses

 Houses function as alternative families, primarily consisting of Black and Latino LGBTQ+ individuals, and provide shelter for those who feel ostracized by conventional support systems.
 Houses are led by "mothers" and "fathers" who are experienced members of the ballroom scene, typically drag queens, gay men or transgender women, who provide guidance and support for their house "children".
-The children of a house are each other's "siblings".
+The children of a house are each other's "siblings", this kinship expands further into a family tree of "aunts", "grandparents", and other family roles.

 All houses were founded in U.S. cities, mostly in the Northeast.
 These include New York City, Newark, Jersey City, Philadelphia, Pittsburgh, Baltimore, Washington, D.C., Atlanta as well as Chicago and Oakland, California.
 Houses that win trophies and gain recognition through years of participation (usually ten years) reach the rank of legendary.
 Houses with 20+ years of participation are deemed iconic.
 Typically, house members adopt the name of their house as their last name.
 Those currently not in a house carry the last name "007" (pronounced "double-oh seven").